Matrix-free Modern QFD & New Tools

 Modern QFD has corrected this by using ratio scale math.
 This also allows customers to measure their satisfaction in whatever way they find appropriate, and still allow us to convert these to product measures necessary for design.

+- Modern QFD includes psychological and lifestyle needs, not just functional needs.
+In some product segments, consumers are making the purchase decision more and more on emotional needs and images.
 Lifestyle QFD integrates Kansei Engineering and connects consumers’ needs for psychological and lifestyle-enhancing solutions with your product development and branding.
 Modern QFD further seeks out "unexpected exciting quality" in New Product Development, using New Kano Model approach.

+- Modern QFD includes project schedule reduction methods.
+Traditional QFD ignores bottlenecks caused by availability of certain experts.
+It assumed that experts were always available or would work overtime to finish projects.
 Modern QFD uses Schedule Deployment and Project Deployment based on Critical Chain Project Management to improve allocation of constrained resources and finish more projects on time.